NetherGamesMC/support/docs/regions.md

 5. Hit Play, if you've entered all the details carefully, you should be able to connect to the server.

 ### IND
-On #FILL, we added an opportunity for players from places near to India or India itself, to connect to our server with a better latency and bandwidth speed.
+On THE 15th of June 2023, we added an opportunity for players from places near to India or India itself, to connect to our server with a better latency and bandwidth speed.
 These servers were being hosted in central Mumbai, India as of 18 May 2024.
 Here is how you can connect to it:

 1. Open Minecraft
 2. In servers tab, create a new server